jhuff-genomics/llm-project-research-assistant/README.md

 # llm-project-research-assistant
-**A research assistant that can answer questions about the text in a collection of PDFs using a frontier large language model (LLM)**
+**A research assistant that can answer queries using a frontier large language model (LLM) while contextualizing with the text from a collection of PDFs**

 ## :bulb: Basic idea
-A collection of PDF articles hosted in a public AWS S3 are ingested into chunks and stored in a vector database for efficient retrieval.
-Upon receiving a user query, the system retrieves the relevant chunks, composing a prompt for the LLM to perform retrieval-augmented generation (RAG).
+A collection of PDF articles in an AWS S3 bucket is ingested into chunks and stored in a vector database on disk for efficient retrieval.
+Upon receiving a user query, the system retrieves the relevant chunks, composing a prompt for a frontier LLM to perform retrieval-augmented generation (RAG).
 The generated responses cite the source PDFs.

-The app is developed and deployed in an inexpensive, pay-as-you-go serverless cloud container service.
-One container runs the vector knowledge base in memory, persisted to disk for each S3 bucket ingested, and calls the LLM.
-Another container runs the web server for the user interface.
+The app is developed and deployed using an affordable, pay-as-you-go serverless cloud container service with a generous free tier.
+The first container ingests the PDFs and populates the knowledge base table on disk along with vector embeddings.
+Another container queries using a hybrid approach to retrieve text from the knowledge base and sends the augmented prompt to the LLM.
+A third container runs a web server for a user interface.

 ## :arrow_forward: Check out the live app